tferrerITBA/MNA-KdV/README.md

 ## Instructions

-Open MATLAB and run the `kdv.m` script while working on this directory.
+Open MATLAB and run the `kdv_sequential.m` script while working on this directory, or the `kdv_parallel.m` script if you wish to use `spmd`.
-The `parallel` branch uses the `spmd` function to make the most demanding code fragments run in parallel.